coundia/money_pulse/docs/prompt.md

  - Add a header to select a month ( prev month current month and next month), with good ui in transaction too

+ - just improve ui of list transaction , grouped it by day